 Journey through Southeast Alaska's most abundant wildlife areas and stunning glacial fjords on our 7-night, 8-day Alaska's Glacier Bay and Island Adventure.
-Kayak, hike, and explore by skiff in Saginaw Bay, Frederick Sound, and other remote destinations.
+Kayak, hike, and explore by skiff in wilderness bays, Frederick Sound, and other remote destinations.
 Experience local Southeast Alaska culture in a rarely visited Native village and charming fishing town.
 You'll disembark having explored the True Alaska few travelers get to experience. *Children age 15 and under receive 15% off listed cruise fares

 Explore beautiful Sitka, the only community in Southeast Alaska that faces the open ocean waters of the Gulf of Alaska.
 Visit sites that highlight the community's rich Alaska Native and Russian history.
 Embark for the winding narrows north of town while searching for bald eagles, sea otters, bears, whales, and other wildlife.

-Enjoy kayak and DIB (shallow water expedition craft) exploration in northern Kuiu Island's Saginaw Bay.
-Beachcomb or hike along the beautiful secluded coastline of the area, where marine fossils are sometimes found.
-View the world's tallest totem pole, a carving demonstration, and experience the intriguing culture of the Tlingit in the Native village of Kake.
+the world's tallest totem pole, a carving demonstration, and experience the intriguing culture of the Tlingit in the Native village of Kake.

 Discover the charming Mitkof Island fishing town of Petersburg.
 Founded by Norwegian fishermen in the late 1800s, Petersburg is nicknamed Alaska's "Little Norway."
 Experience this Scandinavian culture with a folk dance show by local youth at the iconic Sons of Norway Hall.
 Later, enjoy a narrated bus tour and take time to explore the vibrant community at your own leisure.

 Journey through Tracy or Endicott Arm in the Tracy Arm-Ford’s Terror Wilderness, a place the famous naturalist, John Muir, referred to as, "A wild, unfinished Yosemite.”
 Renowned for its pristine waterfalls, towering icebergs, abundant harbor seals, and granite cliffs that rise from sea level to 4,000 feet, this wilderness is often referred to by locals as one of the most scenic areas in the state.
 Both of these dramatic glacial fjords offer stunning views of tidewater glaciers.
-Skiff excursions provide the opportunity to view the majesty of the area in even greater detail.

 Savor the serenity of raw wilderness on an unscripted morning and afternoon of Southeast Alaska discovery.
 The options are countless, dictated by the day's unique circumstances.
 Opportunities may include a coastline kayak paddle, up-close whale encounters, or a hike through an alluring old-growth forest.
 We may do a beach landing on an unspoiled shoreline to explore a tidal flat or track along with a foraging bear from the safety of our DIB.
 Regardless of the activity, you'll experience the magic of the archipelago's many remote coves, bays, and inlets.
 End the day's adventure with a relaxing evening at Orca Point Lodge, our own exclusive day-lodge on Colt Island.
 Enjoy the beautiful grounds, beach, and marine life touch-tank.
 Dine on Alaskan salmon, Alaskan king crab, or prime rib from the warmth of the lodge, or nestled next to a beachside bonfire.

-This remarkable national park fjord extends 65-miles, contains eight tidewater glaciers, and provides pristine habitat for a wide-array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
+This remarkable national park fjord extends 65 miles, contains eight tidewater glaciers, and provides pristine habitat for a wide-array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
 The highlight for many is the Margerie Glacier, known for its dramatic calving displays.
 A Glacier Bay National Park Service Ranger narrates the day's program and a Native Huna Tlingit interpretive naturalist joins us to reveal traditional cultural ties to this ancient treasure.